 Recommendation_Output.delim=Supported separators - comma, tab, none.
 ‘Comma’ or ‘Tab’ is used with regular formats.
 ‘None’ is used for 422-format output and has to be defined in conjunction with the input formats ‘ATM0’, ‘ATM1’, ‘BRANCH0’ or ‘BRANCH1’ available below.

-Recommendation_Output.ofile=File name for output file that will be created
+Recommendation_Output.ofile=File name for the output file that will be created

 Recommendation_Output.setid=Processing Set Id